Sol2023/product_review_project/README.md

 **To do**

 - Fetch latest comment
+- Modify the dashboard, make the trend of positive rate for each product when mouse float on it
 - Mapping all the product_id to company product name
 - Fetch client prodcut name and product id, after that fetch the related comment information
 - Keep accumulating the data